janicera2880/elite-residency-frontend/README.md

 Load these URL to your browser:

- Fork and clone to your directory [Github Front-End Repo](https://github.com/janicera2880/elite-residency-frontend) and Fork and clone [Github Back-End Repo](https://github.com/janicera2880/elite-residency-backend) to a separate directory.
+Fork and clone to your directory [Github Front-End Repo](https://github.com/janicera2880/elite-residency-frontend) and [Github Back-End Repo](https://github.com/janicera2880/elite-residency-backend) both to a separate directory.

 ## Usage